-The NIN allows the government to keep crucial networking functions under its control, and ensures that critical national infrastructure remains online in the event of Internet shutdowns.
-This was the case during the shutdown of November 2019 – domestic Internet services and critical infrastructure such as government services and banking remained online, while access to ‘foreign’ Internet services and websites was cut off.
+The NIN allows the government to keep crucial networking functions under its control and ensures that critical national infrastructure remains online in the event of Internet shutdowns.
+This was the case during the shutdown of November 2019 – domestic Internet services and critical infrastructures such as government services and banking remained online, while access to ‘foreign’ Internet services and websites was cut off.

 A Step Towards the Splinternet

-China’s model of Internet governance appears to be the most absolute example of Internet fragmentation, manifested with the Great Firewall, which filters information coming into the country by way of deep packet inspection and IP blacklisting.
-However, similar to Russia, Iran’s attempts at developing a domestic network are providing the world with a blueprint of a deeper kind of fragmentation or splintering.
+China’s model of Internet governance appears to be the most absolute example of Internet fragmentation, manifested with the Great Firewall, which filters information coming into the country by way of deep packet inspection and IP denylisting.
+However, similar to Russia, Iran’s attempts at developing a domestic network is providing the world with a blueprint for a deeper kind of fragmentation or splintering.